AIRCRAFT OF THE FIGHTING POWERS

 The books were a lavish production, seemingly not constrained by the paper-rationing then in force.
 Larger aircraft required "fold-out" plans, some of two pages but really large designs required three.
 There were colour plates, each book usually had at least one plate of a painting of aircraft in flight.
 The front of each volume also contained pages of advertisements, up to a quarter of each book could be taken up with these.
 Some of the advertisements featured colour and are often striking works of art.
 The book covers had embossed lettering and the dust covers were especially vivid and eye-catching.

 Volume 6 unusually contains an additional article on Air Sea Rescue.
 The photos of the Walrus.
-Spitfire and Lysander are all of aircraft of 276 Squadron (coded AQ) based at RAF Harrowbeer.
+Spitfire and Lysander are all the aircraft of 276 Squadron (coded AQ) based at RAF Harrowbeer.

-A diagram of the Heinkel 113 (Heinkel 100) with an inaccurate wing profile accompanied the description in volume 1.
-Only a small number of pre-production prototypes were built, which were used briefly as a defence force for the Heinkel factory at Marienehe.
-The German propoganda ministry had them photographed in numerous settings and guises to make it look as if they were in widespread use.
-Some British pilots in the Battle of Britain even reported dogfights with Heinkel 113s !
+A diagram of the Heinkel 113 (Heinkel 100) with an inaccurate wing profile accompanied the description in Volume 1.
+Only a few pre-production prototypes were built, which were used briefly as a defence force for the Heinkel factory at Marienehe.
+The German propaganda ministry had them photographed in numerous settings and guises to make it look as if they were in widespread use.
+Some British pilots in the Battle of Britain even reported dogfights with Heinkel 113s!

-One feature particularly valued by aeromodellers is a page of examples of the then-current RAF camouflage colours in volume 5.
+One feature particularly valued by aeromodellers is a page in Volume 5 that shows examples of the then-current RAF camouflage colours.

 Examples of colour plates, sadly today they often end up as framed prints on Ebay!

 Anyone wanting to collect these books needs to understand an important point.
 The early volumes stayed in print alongside the latest volumes.
 This means that volumes 1 to 4 are fairly common, as you get to volumes 5, 6 and 7 they become harder to find.
-This is because less of these volumes were produced because they stayed in print for a much shorter period and fewer people bought them because there was less need of it for recognition purposes as the war drew to a close.
-The increased cost of the later volumes would have also cut down on sales.
+This is because fewer of these volumes were produced.
+They stayed in print for a much shorter period and fewer people bought them because there was less need for them for recognition purposes as the war drew to a close.
+The increased cost of the later volumes would have also reduced sales.

 Covers of volumes 2 to 7.
 Some adverts for Volume 2 featured a different cover, featuring Boston bombers, it is not known if that cover was ever produced.
 If you have ever seen or own such a cover please get in touch.

 The second-hand value of the books reached a peak in the 1960s and 1970s, a classic case of middle-aged people buying items they yearned for in their youth.
 The rarer volumes 7, 6 and 5 were particularly sought after.
 In 1977 copies of Volume 7 were being sold for £50, equivalent to £450 in 2023!
-This trend was noticed and in 1979 the volumes started to be republished by Argus books.
-Because of the shortage of the later volumes, they started publishing these reprints in reverse order.
+This trend was noticed and in 1979 the volumes started to be republished by Argus Books.
+Because of the shortage of the later volumes, they began publishing these reprints in reverse order.
 I think they only got around to republished volumes 7 and 6.
 These reprints are nowhere near as desirable to a book collector as the originals.
 The advertisement pages were deleted, the colour artwork was omitted and the dustjackets were a drab blue design.
+The worst aspect of these reprints is that the two-page plans were printed on adjacent pages rather than as two-page fold-outs (those 1/72 aircraft plans too big to fit on two pages were still printed on three-page fold-outs).
+This makes them much less desirable for aeromodellers since the plans do not lie flat.

-Because they cost so much to buy, many were kept as treasured possessions and collections turn up in excellent condition, advertised online or in second-hand bookshops.
+Because they cost so much to buy, many were kept as treasured possessions and collections can turn up in excellent condition, advertised online or in second-hand bookshops.
 You need to be careful to check none of the plans have been cut out by enthusiastic model makers.
-However, the fold-out plans were bound into each volume in such a way that a small "runt" length of paper protrudes from the spine elsewhere in the book; this gives the impression that a page has been cut out whereas in fact the book is completely intact (this does not apply to the Argus reprints).
-In the early version of volume 1 all the fold-out plans are grouped at the end of the book and the "runt" lengths of paper are thus all bunched together and are much less prominent than on the later version and subsequent volumes.
+However, the fold-out plans were bound into each volume in such a way that a small "runt" length of paper protrudes from the spine elsewhere in the book; this gives the impression that a page has been cut out whereas, in fact, the book is completely intact (this does not apply to the Argus reprints).
+In the early version of Volume 1, all the fold-out plans are grouped at the end of the book and the "runt" lengths of paper are thus all bunched together and are much less prominent than in the later version and subsequent volumes where they are spread throughout the volume.

 The way the fold-out pages are bound means that part of them protrude between other pages, giving the impression that pages have been cut out.

-If you are an aeromodeller only interested in getting accurate plans of aircraft then the Argus reprints of volumes 6 and 7 could be a sound investment.
-The plans in these last two volumes are very good and avoid the inaccuracies of the earlier volumes.
+If you are an aeromodeller only interested in getting accurate plans of smaller, single-engined aircraft that take up only one page, then the Argus reprints of volumes 6 and 7 might be of interest.
+The plans in these last two volumes are excellent and largely avoid the inaccuracies of the earlier volumes.
+However, as mentioned earlier, the larger two-page plans are printed on adjacent pages and do not lie flat.

 Having amassed this huge resource of scale diagrams of aircraft it was only natural that they should be made use of in further publications.
 Adrian Lee has given me an excellent rundown of the titles he is aware of: